Private university: Nigeria

-The National Universities Commission of Nigeria has the responsibility to approve private universities and accredit their courses.
+The National Universities Commission of Nigeria holds the responsibility to approve private universities and accredit their courses.
 This ensures a minimum standard in curriculum and teaching.
-There are currently 60 approved private universities in Nigeria and many applications being processed.
+There are currently 60 approved private universities in Nigeria, and many applications are being processed.

 South Africa

-In South Africa, there are many distinctions between public universities and what are officially termed private higher education institutions.
-Recognised private higher education institutions include Akademia (af), Eduvos' Varsity College, Vega School, Milpark, Midrand Graduate Institute, and Regenesys Business School.
+In South Africa, only public institutions can be classified as a 'university'; and there are many distinctions between public schools and what are officially termed private higher education institutions.
+Recognised private higher education institutions include Akademia (af), Regent Business School, Eduvos, Varsity College, Vega School, Milpark Education, Midrand Graduate Institute, and Regenesys Business School.

-Asia
+Asia and Middle East

 Bangladesh

-A number of private universities were established in Bangladesh after the Private Universities Act, 1992 was instituted, and consolidated and re-enacted as the Private Universities Act, 2010.
-All private universities must be approved by University Grants Commission (UGC) before they are given a permit to operate.
-See external links for: Private Universities Act 1992.
+Numerous private universities have been established in Bangladesh since the enactment of the Private University Act, 1992, which was later repealed and replaced by the Private University Act, 2010.
+The 2010 Act introduced a structured regulatory framework for private higher education, requiring each institution to establish a Board of Trustees, Syndicate, and Academic Council.
+It also mandates that a university may receive provisional approval for up to seven years, after which permanent certification is granted if the university meets the prescribed academic and infrastructural standards.

-As of April 2018, there were 97 private universities in Bangladesh.
+All private universities must obtain approval from the University Grants Commission (UGC) before commencing operations, and their programmes and curricula are subject to UGC oversight.
+As of April 2025, there are 109 approved private universities operating across Bangladesh.

 Brunei

-Private institutions must confer the students with external programmes such as BDTVEC, the largest awarding body in the country, BTEC and Cambridge International Examinations pathways.
-Accreditation by Brunei Darussalam National Accreditation Council (BDNAC) is very crucial in order to establish a private institution.
+Private institutions must confer the students with external programs such as BDTVEC, the largest awarding body in the country, BTEC, and Cambridge International Examinations pathways.
+Accreditation by the Brunei Darussalam National Accreditation Council (BDNAC) is crucial to establish a private institution.